RonnyOtieno20/printf/README.md

 # printf
-Create a custom printf function
+This is a printf pair project repository